 On the first, left-hand toggle is your Lasso.
 The lasso allows you to select items by dragging your finger across or around your strokes.
 Whatever the blue lasso touches will be part of your selection.
 Lasso again to subtract from the selection.

-> If you lasso a selection and decide you want to add further individual strokes, toggle the button back to Item Picker via the Filters toggle, and continue making your selections.
+If you lasso a selection and decide you want to add further individual strokes, toggle to Item Picker via the Filters button and continue making your selections.

-> If you tap the Selection Type toggle again, you’ll find the Item Picker.
+If you tap the Selection Type toggle again, you’ll find the Item Picker.
 This is a single item selection mechanism that allows you to add and subtract individual strokes to your selection.

 To use Item Picker, set your finger or stylus on the screen.
 A small crosshairs or plus (+) will appear above your finger, or at the tip of your stylus.